 Halt the PDP-8/E, reset the simulator (select “Reset” from the File menu) and verify that the emulated machine has 32K words of memory (see step 1).
 Open the “Bootstrap Loader” dialog box (from the Simulator menu), check “RK8-E Boot Code” and click OK.
 Now go to the RK8-E window, unmount all drives and mount the ETOS demo disk “etosv5b-demo.rk05” to drive 0.
 Then start the PDP-8/E.

-The OS/8 prompt (a single dot) appears in the console teletype window.
+The OS/8 prompt (a single dot) appears in the Console Teletype window.
 Type “R ETOS” to start ETOS.
 Hit the return key when the “OPTION?” prompt appears.
 Now type “LOGIN” and hit return.
 Answer the question “ACCOUNT?” with “0,4”.
 At the “PASSWORD?“ prompt, type “USER1”.
 ETOS now prints its welcome message and an OS/8 prompt.
-Now you can run your virtual OS/8 session in the console terminal.
+Now you can run your virtual OS/8 session in the Console Teletype.

-To get a feeling of the multi user capabilities of ETOS, start a long-running command in the console, e. g.
-“HELP” and switch to the auxiliary teletype to log in to a second ETOS session.
+To get a feeling of the multi user capabilities of ETOS, start a long-running command in the Console Teletype, e. g.
+“HELP” and switch to the Auxiliary Teletype to log in to a second ETOS session.
 To do so, type “LOGIN” and use the account “0,5” with the password “USER2”.
 Now two ETOS sessions are active.

 For more informations about ETOS, visit the links on the TSC8-75 page.